Nurse-Midwifery/ Women’s Health Nurse Practitioner

 Accreditation and Board Certification

 Accreditation and board certification for the Nurse-Midwifery/Women’s Health Nurse Practitioner master’s degree program comes from the following agencies:

-- The master of science degree with a focus in nursing is accredited by the Commission on Collegiate Nursing Education (CCNE).
+- The Commission on Collegiate Nursing Education (CCNE).

 Further information about the accreditation agencies or the certification exams can be obtained by contacting:

 - The Nurse-Midwifery program is fully accredited by the ACNM Accreditation Commission for Midwifery Education (ACME), 8403 Colesville Road, Suite 1550, Silver Spring, MD 20910-6374; Tel: 240-485-1802, www.midwife.org/acme, email contact for ACME: Jaime Sampson, Administrative Assistant, email@example.com.

 - AMCB: 849 International Drive, Suite 205, Linthicum, MD 21090, 410-694-9424, www.amcbmidwife.org